-Chasing Scale provides a genuine, inside look at the quirky and sometimes manic lifestyle of fly fishing adventure travel.
-By producing soulful short films, dynamic photography and creative essays and blogs we strive to educate and empower aspiring fly anglers to begin their own dream pursuit of ultimate exploration with rod and reel.
-Chasingscale.com is the creation of two restless minds that find peace in the form of fly fishing.
-And, it’s not just any fly fishing that we seek—we look for challenge.
-Adventure travel is the ultimate path to enlightenment for fly anglers.
+Chasing Scale provides a genuine, inside look at the quirky and sometimes manic lifestyle of fishing adventure travel.
+By producing soulful short films, dynamic photography and creative essays and blogs we strive to educate and empower aspiring anglers to begin their own dream pursuit of ultimate exploration with rod and reel.
+Chasingscale.com is the creation of two restless minds that find peace in the form of fishing adventure.
+And, it’s not just any fishing that we seek—we look for challenge.
+Adventure travel is the ultimate path to enlightenment for anglers.
 Putting it simply: it’s all about RISK and REWARD.
 The more time, effort and creative ingenuity you put into these pursuits the bigger the payoff.

 For us at Chasing Scale the chase is the reward.
 The truth is found in the journey.
 It’s found in that unmistakeable feeling of ultimate freedom when you choose the off-the-beaten path.
 With detailed research and hard-nosed determination… maybe, just maybe, you’llbe in some exotic, hard-to-reach place and grinning from ear to ear with a monster at the end of your leader.